 How we did it

-We started by pouring a small amount of sodium polyacrylate, or fake snow into a large tub.
-This material used to make fake snow is non-toxic (although you wouldn’t want to eat it), and you’ll recognize it as the same stuff used to absorb liquid in disposable diapers.
-I picked up a small bag of “snow” at RAFT, but I’m curious about pulling apart a diaper to mine this fun-to-play-with polymer.
-If you try this, let me know!
+We started by pouring a small amount of Instant Snow into a large tub.
+The material used to make fake snow is non-toxic (although you wouldn’t want to eat it), and you’ll recognize it as the same stuff used to absorb liquid in disposable diapers.

 I almost always fall into the camp of “you can always add more,” so we started with just a little bit.
-When I bought the fake snow, the woman working there joked about a desire to fool her parents by pouring the powder all over their lawn in the middle summer, only to be greeted by a sea of snow once their sprinklers went off.
+I heard about a prank where someone poured the powder all over their parent’s lawn in the middle summer, only to be greeted by a sea of snow once their sprinklers went off.
 This vision sat firmly in my mind, so I poured gingerly, not knowing just how much the powder would expand.

 Mix colors into your fake snow

 When playing with white snow seemed to run its course, I introduced Liquid Watercolors and a plastic pipette.
 I limited N to two colors (mostly to keep the crazy factor down) and she requested blue and magenta.